-Certification from a physician evidencing that the student has been vaccinated at least ten (10) days prior to moving into the residence halls; or an affidavit or a certificate from a physician stating that the vaccination would be injurious to the health and well being of the student or stating that the vaccination has been declined for reasons of conscience.
-The approved form for an exemption can be found here: https://webds.dshs.state.tx.us/immco/affidavit.shtm
+Certification from a physician or clinic that the student has been vaccinated during the five year period immediately preceding and at least 10 days prior to the first day of class.

+An affidavit or a certificate from a physician stating that the vaccination would be injurious to the health and well-being of the student or stating that the vaccination has been declined for reasons of conscience.
+Official form for conscientious objection: https://webds.dshs.state. tx.uslimmco/